tang-shuyuan/HiMT/README.md

   -b {3,4}, --base_number {3,4}
                         default=3,only can be 3 and 4,The number of bases at the beginning of kmer.
   -fd FILTER_DEPTH, --filter_depth FILTER_DEPTH
                         read depths below this value will be filtered.
+You must input the -p parameter to enable the use of the -fd parameter
   -fp FILTER_PERCENTAGE, --filter_percentage FILTER_PERCENTAGE
                         default=0.3,The depth of the mitochondrial genome obtained by blast, the proportion adjusted downwards on this value.